 A strata scheme is a model of property ownership.
 It allows for many people to own individual parts of the property as shared ownership of the entire place.
-Anyone owning property like this will need to contribute towards an Australian sinking fund for the greater good of the entire building.
+Anyone owning a property like this will need to contribute towards an Australian sinking fund for the greater good of the whole building.

 2) You need to keep people in the building safe

-Beyond the legal requirements, obviously you want to keep your building safe for those who live or work in it.
-We’ve all heard the horror stories involving buildings that come under incredible disrepair, which sometimes, although rarely, can prove to be fatal.
+Beyond the legal requirements, you want to keep your building safe for those who live or work in it.
+We’ve all heard horror stories involving buildings that come under incredible disrepair, which sometimes, although rarely, can prove to be fatal.

-It’s tragic to have someone be hurt or lose their life due to the neglect of building repair.
+It’s tragic to have someone hurt or lose their life due to the neglect of building repair.

-Having money set aside to cover things like repairs to lifts, new paint, door entry repairs, the replacement of fences, driveway repairs, a new roof, and new window ensures everyone stays safe and sound.
+Having money set aside to cover things like repairs to lifts, new paint, door entry repairs, the replacement of fences, driveway repairs, a new roof, and a new window ensures everyone stays safe and sound.

 3) It’s an investment

-Saving money to keep your building at its best is also a great investment.
+Saving money to keep your building at its best is also a significant investment.
 Regular wear and tear can cause any structure to become run down over the years.
 By keeping things in shape, your building remains attractive to investors and buyers.